noflytm/double-trouble/README.md

 ### Rules & Constraints:

 - Fix errors in the provided Terraform configuration to ensure a successful deployment.
-- Do not remove existing resources, but you may modify or enhance them if necessary.
+- Do not remove existing resources, but you may modify or add them if necessary.
 - Add new resources only if required for a proper deployment.
 - All changes must be committed to a fork repository.